ScriptsOfTribute/.github/profile/README.md

 Scripts of Tribute (SoT) framework is a Tales of Tribute simulator, implemented in C# .NET Core and allowing to write AI agents and play against them.

+**NEW ANNOUNCEMENTS: 2024 COG COMPETITION**

-**NEW: Tales of Tribute AI Competition was accepted for [IEEE Conference on Games 2024](https://2024.ieee-cog.org/competitions/).
+**Tales of Tribute AI Competition was accepted for [IEEE Conference on Games 2024](https://2024.ieee-cog.org/competitions/).
 (We encourage participants to sending auxiliary papers till April 28.)**

+**Deadline for the agent submission is July 22.
+More details about participating [here](#ieee-conference-on-games-2024).**

-A short video describing the competition is available [HERE](https://www.youtube.com/watch?v=3FxBlZ40l6o).
+A short video describing the 2023 competition is available [HERE](https://www.youtube.com/watch?v=3FxBlZ40l6o) (most info remain up-to-date).

-**More info about the competition SOON.**

 To play against the existing bots, download the most recent [GUI binary release](https://github.com/ScriptsOfTribute/ScriptsOfTribute-GUI/releases) for your OS.